In Lockdown, Emma Chamberlain Perfected Personal Style

 Her day-to-day style lives primarily on YouTube and TikTok.
 “I'm a lot more lazy [there],” she says.
 “Probably four to five days a week, I'm wearing the same Pacsun sweat shorts and my random red fleece jacket,” she says, adding that, once she finds pieces that she feels comfortable in, she’ll wear them to death — which, a year into the pandemic, I can absolutely relate to.
 “I just feel casual there,” she says.
 “Whatever form I'm in at that moment, that's what you're getting.”

-Also among her recent purchases are maximalist accessories, from retro sunglasses to “crazy, colorful, and chunky jewelry, like charm necklaces and big earrings.”
+Also among her recent purchases are maximalist accessories, from retro sunglasses to “crazy, colourful, and chunky jewellery, like charm necklaces and big earrings.”
 Those, and all things knit — specifically pants, vests, and tops.
 “I love anything knit, as long as it's not itchy, which is hard [to know] when you're ordering online.”

 While shopping during the pandemic, her closet has grown “out of control”: “I just want to start over, but I can't start over because I love everything,” she says.
 “I need to fly my mom down here once it's a little bit safer and be like, ‘You need to help me right now.’”